Hi, I am Thomas (a.k.a. Mr 15HWW).

 - At 20, I was the cheapskate prowling around the Investing & Personal Finance sections of KinoKuniya

 - At 24, I had accumulated $50,000 from part-time work, bursaries and scholarships

-- By 27, I got married, held “the wedding banquet“, got the keys to my BTO, spent an astronomical sum on the renovation, set aside $100,000 and most importantly, started this blog
+- By 27, I got married, held “the wedding banquet“, got the keys to my BTO, spent an astronomical sum on the renovation, had set aside $100,000 and most importantly, started this blog.

 - At 29, I shamelessly and unabashedly declared my wife and I quarter-retired

 Thanks Rose, but you forgot that milestones consist of moments too!